 Minnesota Health Pediatric Specialty Clinic--Woodbury to open in August

-A new pediatric clinic is opening in late August, marking yet another speciality clinic to open in Woodbury.
+A new pediatric clinic is opening in late August, marking yet another speciality clinic to make its home in Woodbury.

 The University of Minnesota Health Pediatric Specialty Clinic --Woodbury is scheduled to open Aug.
 29 and will provide a number of speciality care for children ranging from heart and lung care to weight management.

-The clinic will share a building with Central Pediatrics located at 9680 Tamarack Road.
+The clinic will share a building with Central Pediatrics that's located at 9680 Tamarack Road.

 The University of Minnesota Physicians and Fairview have long shared resources, and a potential merger between the two sides would create a single entity called University of Minnesota Health.
 The plan, however, hit a standstill in early July after disagreements between both sides.